pandorabots-admin/docs/pages/bot-landing-page.md

 ![](/docs/assets/img/bot-landing-page-contact.png)

----

-The image/video size is 220px wide by 387px tall.
-Any image/video/gif that you place in there will be stretched to the full width and/or height, which may warp images that are not that aspect ratio.
-The formats we support are apng, bmp, gif, ico, jpeg, png, svg, tiff, and webp for images and mp4, webm, ogg for video.

----

-_add image here_

 Chat Widget setup have default values so to customize it, scroll down and enter in your changes.
-For more details, see [Chat Widget setup](/docs/integrations#browser) documention.
+For more details, see [documentation](/docs/pages/integrations#browser).

 All done?
 Great!
 Click the Publish button to create your new landing page.